 Chevron Shipping Company LLC is based in San Ramon, California.

-During 2012, we managed approximately 2,100 deep-sea tanker voyages using a combination of single-voyage charters, short- and medium-term charters, and company-owned and bareboat-chartered vessels.
+In 2013, we managed approximately 2,100 deep-sea tanker voyages using a combination of single-voyage charters, short- and medium-term charters, and company-owned and bareboat-chartered vessels.
 Our fleet includes both U.S.- and foreign-flagged vessels.
-The U.S.-flagged vessels are engaged in transporting refined products, primarily in the coastal waters of the United States.
-The foreign-flagged vessels are engaged primarily in transporting crude oil and refined products and feedstocks to and from various locations worldwide.
+The U.S.-flagged vessels transport refined products, primarily in the coastal waters of the United States.
+The foreign-flagged vessels primarily transport crude oil and refined products and feedstocks to and from various locations worldwide.
 In 2014, the company took delivery of three bareboat charter VLCCs (very large crude carriers) and two Pacific Area Lightering vessels.

-Chevron also owns a one-sixth interest in each of seven LNG carriers that transport cargoes for the North West Shelf Venture in Australia.
-In 2013, the company took delivery of two new vessels while work continued to modernize the fleet and increase LNG coverage.
-We also have contracts in place to build LNG carriers and vessels.
+Chevron also owns a one-sixth interest in each of seven liquefied natural gas (LNG) carriers that transport cargoes for the North West Shelf Venture in Australia.
+In 2013, the company took delivery of two new vessels while work continued to modernize the fleet with new LNG carriers and other ships.